joelwking/devnet-sdk/README.md

 ```

 ## Cultural Aside
-In addition to using the environment for learning how to use the Meraki SDK, Cloud computing instances running Docker and Jupyter notebooks is common for big data analytics and machine learning.
-Do a web search on "why ai/ml use docker and jupyter notebooks" - you will find a number of references to this combination of tools for AI/ML projects.
+In addition to using the environment for learning how to use the Meraki SDK, Cloud computing instances running Docker and Jupyter notebooks are common for big data analytics and machine learning.
+Do a web search on *"why ai/ml use docker and jupyter notebooks"* - you will find a number of references to this combination of tools for AI/ML projects.

 ## Author
 joel.king@wwt.com (@joelwking)